Mehrpouya/mehrpouya.github.io/_posts/2015-05-27-remotest-light-buld-in-UK.md

 3:Data kettle (a widget for windows computers that shows the amount of energy consumption as a water level in a kettle).

-When we went back to Knoydart at the end of same year, we found out that not many people knew about our [Power of knoydart website][powerofknoydart] and also all the lights in the library have been removed, and sadly not many people installed our kettle on their computers.
+When we went back to Knoydart at the end of same year, we found out that not many people knew about our [Power of knoydart website][powerofknoydart].
+Furthermore all of the lights in the library have been removed, and sadly not many people installed our kettle on their computers.

-Not knowing about our website or the kettle widget was because of reasons as simple: some lost the link to the page, some didn't know about it, and some found it unreliable that the page was often down
+Not knowing about our website or the kettle widget was because of reasons as simple as: some lost the link to the page, some didn't know about it, and some found it unreliable that the page was often down.

 The lights being moved from the library was again because our script lost communication with data server and the light bulb.